Skip to Content

 • Variety.
 From Coho to King, to super-meaty Copper River salmon, most any variety of wild salmon that looks bright pink and marbled with at least a little fat will be delicious in the salmon in parchment recipe.

 • Wild vs farmed.
 Wild salmon is usually better than farmed—better tasting, better for you, better for the environment.
 However, recommendations are changing all the time, and it can be hard to keep up.
 Responsibly farmed salmon can be a better choice than irresponsibly caught wild salmon.
-When in doubt, you can always consult the Monterey Bay Aquarium Seafood Watch site, or you can download their app for real-time recs at the grocery store!
+When in doubt, you can always consult the Monterey Bay Aquarium Seafood Watch site, or you can save their website to your mobile home screen for real-time recommendations at the grocery store!

 • Cutting salmon into fillets.
 Once you’ve selected your salmon, have the person behind the fish counter cut it into fillets for you—no need to mess with that at home!